authzforce/fiware/doc/Features.rst

    functions;
 -  **Combining Algorithms**: you may extend the PDP engine with custom XACML policy/rule combining algorithms;
--  **Attribute Providers**: you may plug custom attribute providers into the PDP engine to allow it to retrieve attributes from other attribute sources (e.g. remote service) than the input XACML Request during evaluation;
+-  **Attribute Providers aka PIPs** (Policy Information Points): you may plug custom attribute providers into the PDP engine to allow it to retrieve attributes from other attribute sources (e.g. remote service) than the input XACML Request during evaluation;
--  **Request Filter**: you may customize the processing of XACML Requests before evaluation by the PDP core engine (e.g. used for implementing `XACML v3.0 Multiple Decision Profile Version 1.0 - Repeated attribute categories <http://docs.oasis-open.org/xacml/3.0/multiple/v1.0/cs02/xacml-3.0-multiple-v1.0-cs02.html#_Toc388943334>`__);
+-  **Request Preprocessor**: you may customize the processing of XACML Requests before evaluation by the PDP core engine (e.g. used for implementing `XACML v3.0 Multiple Decision Profile Version 1.0 - Repeated attribute categories <http://docs.oasis-open.org/xacml/3.0/multiple/v1.0/cs02/xacml-3.0-multiple-v1.0-cs02.html#_Toc388943334>`__);
--  **Result Filter**: you may customize the processing of XACML Results after evaluation by the PDP engine (e.g. used for implementing `XACML v3.0 Multiple Decision Profile Version 1.0 - Requests for a combined decision <http://docs.oasis-open.org/xacml/3.0/xacml-3.0-multiple-v1-spec-cd-03-en.html#_Toc260837890>`__);
+-  **Result Postprocessor**: you may customize the processing of XACML Results after evaluation by the PDP engine (e.g. used for implementing `XACML v3.0 Multiple Decision Profile Version 1.0 - Requests for a combined decision <http://docs.oasis-open.org/xacml/3.0/xacml-3.0-multiple-v1-spec-cd-03-en.html#_Toc260837890>`__);